Jakobeha/btree-forest-arena/README.md

 at your option.

+Forked from [btree-slab](https://github.com/timothee-haudebourg/btree-slab), which is also dual licensed under Apache 2.0 "or" MIT.

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.